Gardening for Beginners 🌱 START HERE

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-There are benefits to living in a community with a homeowners association, otherwise known as an HOA.
-What is an HOA, though?
+Approximately 75 million Americans live in communities governed by a homeowners association (HOA).
 An HOA is a self-governing organization within a community.
-Community members pay fees to the association, and these HOA fees are used for managing and maintaining common areas.
+Residents pay fees to the HOA, and these HOA fees are used for managing and maintaining common areas, amenities, and services.

-In communities governed by an HOA, a document known as a declaration of Covenants, Conditions, and Restrictions (CC&Rs) stipulates the rules homeowners must abide by.
-In turn, the association is governed by HOA bylaws that specify how it should be run.
-In accordance with its bylaws, an HOA may enact additional rules and regulations over time.
+In communities governed by an HOA, a document known as a Declaration of Covenants, Conditions, and Restrictions (CC&Rs) stipulates the rules homeowners must abide by.
+In turn, the association must follow HOA bylaws that specify how it should be run.
+An HOA may enact additional rules and regulations over time, in accordance with its bylaws.
 Homeowners who fail to follow the CC&Rs or other community rules can be fined, lose access to shared areas, and face other penalties.

-If you live in a neighborhood governed by an HOA, you frequently may find yourself thinking, “My HOA is the worst!”
-If so, it may be time to more thoroughly review the community’s rules and regulations.
+If you live in a neighborhood governed by an HOA, you may occasionally find yourself thinking, “My HOA is the worst!”
+If so, it may be time to take another look at the HOA’s CC&Rs.
 Board members may be abusing their privileges, or they may be enacting unfair, unenforceable HOA rules.
 Knowing which rules don’t hold water can help you decide when to stand up to your HOA and fight for your rights.
-Note, however, that rules governing HOAs vary from state to state, so it’s important to check with your local authorities first.
+Note, however, that rules governing HOAs vary from state to state, so it’s important to check with local authorities first.

 What Are Unenforceable HOA Rules?